 About the Telescopes

 The centerpiece of the Public Observatory is a 16-inch Boller & Chivens telescope, purchased in 1967 by Harvard College Observatory.
 It is named the Cook Memorial Telescope in memory of Chester Sheldon Cook, a long-time member of the Amateur Telescope Makers of Boston.
 The telescope was used by generations of students at the Harvard-Smithsonian Oak Ridge Observatory in Harvard, Massachusetts.
-With the closing of that Observatory in 2005, the Cook Memorial Telescope is now on loan to the Museum as the primary instrument in the Phoebe Waterman Haas Public Observatory.
+With the closing of that Observatory in 2005, the Cook Memorial Telescope was loaned, and later donated by Harvard, to the Museum as the primary instrument in the Phoebe Waterman Haas Public Observatory.

 The Observatory also houses several solar telescopes that allow observers to safely view the Sun in different types of light.
 With the white-light telescopes, you can see sunspots on the Sun's surface.
 The hydrogen-alpha (red light) and calcium-K (purple light) telescopes can reveal a variety of solar features in the Sun's atmosphere.